 Take a Look at Your IP Addresses

-If you’re still seeing the BBC iPlayer error 02001, there may be an issue with your IP address.
+Still, seeing the error?
+There may be an issue with your IP address.
 To check your IP address:

 If your IP address shows that you are in the wrong location, contact your internet service provider and ask them to fix it.